 Making the leap from what you’ve known for your entire driving life to a car without an engine is quite a transition — although one that more and more drivers are making every year.
 Ask yourself the following questions before you plug in.

 Going electric can earn you a federal tax credit of up to $7,500.
-That’s not a deduction, since it directly reduces your tax bill on a dollar-for-dollar basis.
+Since it directly reduces your tax bill on a dollar-for-dollar basis, it’s much more lucrative than a deduction.
 It’s not refundable — you don’t get to keep any that might be left over — but it can bring your tax bill all the way down to zero.
-The problem is, the credit begins phasing out once a manufacturer sells 200,000 EVs.
-Some of the most popular models — including from General Motors and Tesla — come with a reduced credit or no credit at all.
-Both the IRS and the U.S. Department of Energy (DOE) maintain a list of manufacturers and models with their corresponding tax credits.
+The credit had started phasing out once a manufacturer sold 200,000 EVs, which rendered the most popular models from brands like General Motors and Tesla ineligible for the tax break.

 What Will It Take To Charge at Home?